-If you do have an issue with the way the programme is run, the most effective way of raising this is via your year representative or through Med Reps.
+If you do have an issue with the way the programme is run, the most effective way of raising this is via your year representative.

-Med Reps is a student elected committee comprising of at least two Programme Reps, a Foundation Year Rep and 2 Reps from each of Years 1 -5 of the MB ChB programme.
+Reps are a student elected committee comprising of at least two Programme Reps, a Foundation Year Rep and 2 Reps from each of Years 1 -5 of the MB ChB programme.
 Med Reps represents the interests of the student body on the Staff/Student Liaison Committee (SSLC) and other School and Faculty committees as appropriate.